 I want to help people that were alcoholic.
 I want to help people that rocked back and forth like I did.
 So focus on what you already know, and the creativity will be easy because you already know about it.
 So write about what you know, talk about what you know and that will grow and grow and then pretty soon people are going to follow you and they’re going to ask you questions.

 And that will give you even more ideas to create content because they’re asking you questions like how did he do this, how did he do that.
 And then it just grows and grows.
 If you build it they will come.
-It might take six months, it might take a year, keep creating every single day, and eventually people will come around and you will love talking to them, and you’ll be blown away that they love exactly what you do.
+It might take six months, it might take a year, keep creating every single day, and eventually people will come around and you will love talking to them, and you will be blown away that they love exactly what you do.
 So I hope this helps.
-Like and subscribe and we will talk to you soon.
+Like and subscribe to our site and we will talk to you soon.